artists shape history

 I can't teach talent because it's always, already there.

-What I can do is encourage you and offer the tools that you’ll need to master the craft and bring your talent to fruition.
+What I can do is encourage you and offer the tools you’ll need to master the craft and bring your talent to fruition.

-Don’t ever question yourself.
-Your desire to write or create films is all the evidence I need to know that you have unique talents that are all your own, and that are worth getting to see and enjoy.
-What all of us need, myself included, are the support and the tools to unleash our talents.
+Your desire to write or create films is all the evidence we need to know that you have unique talents that are all your own.

 Ela Thier